How Long Do Koi Fish Live?

-How old can a koi fish get?
+How long can koi fish live?
 Lifespan, Care Tips, and What Affects It

 Koi fish are known for their beauty, grace, and surprisingly long lives.
 On average, koi fish live between 25 and 35 years, but with excellent care, some koi can live much longer.
-In fact, one famous koi named Hanako lived to be 226 years old making her one of the oldest fish ever recorded.
+The longest reliably documented koi lifespans, verified through scale ring analysis under controlled conditions, reach 70+ years for high-quality Japanese bloodlines.
+Most pond keepers report 30–40 years with consistent, quality care.

 So, how long your koi live depends on where they live, what they eat, and how you care for them.